aleksandrbazhin/GdPerfMonitor/readme.md

 ### Usage

-- Copy PerfMonitor/ dir anywhere to your project
+- Copy PerfMonitor/ dir to the root of your project

 - Add scene PerfMonitor.tscn to your project's main scene ![](add_scene.gif)